Get a Job at Microsoft: Interview Process and Top Questions

 • Problem Solving.
 Interviewers will observe your decision-making process and ability to think on your feet.

 • Design.
-Microsoft is looking for engineers who can work with its existing platform, but are also not afraid to build a new platform from scratch.
+Microsoft is looking for engineers who can work with its existing platform but are not afraid to build a new one from scratch.

 • Coding.
 Your code should be clean, concise, and bug-free.
 Microsoft will allow you to use the coding language you are most familiar with in a third-party coding tool.